Jatugriha: Production

 The story of the film was written by the famous author Subodh Ghosh.
 Uttam Kumar was impressed by the story and wanted to produce it as a movie and requested Tapan Sinha to direct the project.
 This was the fifth film produced by Uttam and the third film under his own banner Uttam Kumar Films Private Limited.
 Uttam wanted to do something unique and Jatugriha perfectly served his purpose.
 Their pair became a brand in Bengal.
 They delivered 27 films and almost all the films became box-office success.
 Uttam Kumar waned a versatile actress to play the main female character of the story and hence Arundhati Devi was cast.
 Arundhati Devi acted with Uttam Kumar in earlier films like Bicharak 1959, and Jhinder Bandi 1961.

 Release

-The film was released in India on 20 March 1964 - the same year when Satyajit Ray's Charulata was released.
+The film was released in India on 20 March 1964 – the same year when Satyajit Ray's Charulata was released.
 Jatugriha literally with English translates and subtitle as The Burnt Home.
 The film was distributed by Chayabani Private Limited.

 Reception

-Jatugriha regarded as one of the best film made in the golden era and an evergreen classic.
+Jatugriha is regarded as one of the best films made in the golden era and an evergreen classic.
 The film is remembered for its story direction and performances.
 The film did not perform well at the box office and was totally different and ahead of its time.